endtb/endtb-playbooks/README.md

 - Change "{{ENDTB_CONFIG_SRC_DIR}}" to point to the "openmrs" subfolder of the source folder for endtb config on your local machine
 - Change "{{BAHMNI_APPS_SRC_DIR}}" to point to the source folder for bahmniapps on your local machine
 - Adjust the memory allocated to the VM based on your machine's capacity
 - Remove or modify the config.vm.synced_folder "../yum_cache/", "/etc/yum_cache".
 This is for enables caching of rpms to be stored outside of vagrant.
-You'll need to make sure bot
+You'll need to make sure the source directory exists on your host if you want to cache.
+(More infor on cache issues: https://talk.openmrs.org/t/installing-bahmni-with-limited-internet/5392)
 3. Run "vagrant up" from this directory
 4. You might need to SSH into this box for the first time to ensure proper keys are set up (run "ssh vagrant@192.168.33.21", password="vagrant")